-Arabidopsis transformation - Wild-type Arabidopsis plants (ecotype Ws) were transformed by dipping the floral buds of 4-weeks-old plants into an Agrobacterium tumefaciens (C58 strain) solution containing a surfactant (Silwett L-77) according to Clough and Bent (21).
-Primary transformants were selected on MS medium containing 100 mg.l-1 kanamycin.
+Arabidopsis Transformation-Wild-type Arabidopsis plants (ecotype Ws) were transformed by dipping the floral buds of 4-week-old plants into an A. tumefaciens (C58 strain) solution containing a surfactant (Silwett L-77) according to Clough and Bent (21).
+Primary transformants were selected on MS medium containing 100 mg·liter-1 kanamycin.
 Only lines segregating 3:1 for the resistance to kanamycin and expressing the recombinant protein were selected for further analysis.
 Primary transformants were then self-pollinated to obtain plants homozygous for the insertion.

-Construction of GFP reporter plasmids for transient expression in Arabidopsis - The GFP reporter plasmid Pro355: sGFP(S65T) and the plasmid containing the transit peptide (TP) sequence from RBCS fused to GFP [Pro355:TPsGFP(S65T)] were described previously (22).
-To express HMA1:GFP fusion, we PCR-amplified the entire sequence of HMA1 using the primers SalI-Nter (TTCGTCGACATGGAACCTGCAACTCTTA CTCG) and PciI-C-ter (GCAACAGTTTAAGCTC TGCACATCACTGTGG) from an A. thaliana cDNA library.
+Construction of GFP Reporter Plasmids for Transient Expression in Arabidopsis-The GFP reporter plasmid Pro35SS:sGFP(S65T) and the plasmid containing the transit peptide (TP) sequence from small unit of Rubisco fused to GFP [Pro35S:TP-sGFP(S65T)] were described previously (22).
+To express HMA1:GFP fusion, we PCR-amplified the entire sequence of HMA1 using the primers SalI-N-ter (TTCGTCGACATG-GAACCTGCAACTCTTACTCG) and PciI-C-ter (GCAACAGTTTA-AGCTCTGCACATCACTGTGG) from an A. thaliana cDNA library.
 The PCR product was cloned into the pBluescript KS- vector (Stratagene).
-SalI-PciI fragment was inserted into the SalI-NcoI digested GFP reporter plasmid Pro355:sGFP(S65T) to create the Pro35S:HMA1-sGFP(S65T) plasmid.
-From this construct, we extracted the entire cassette Pro358-HMA1-GFP-Nos Ter using EcoRI and a partial HindIII digestion.
-This fragment was purified and inserted into the EcoRI-HindIII digested pEL103 binary vector (kanamycin resistance to transform wild-type plants).
-The plasmid used for Agrobacterium tumefaciens transformation were prepared using the QIAfilter Plasmid Midi Kit (Qiagen Laboratories).
+The SalI-PciI fragment was inserted into the SalI-NcoI-digested GFP reporter plasmid Pro35SS:sGFP(S65T) to create the Pro35SS: HMA1-sGFP(S65T) plasmid.
+From this construct, we extracted the entire cassette Pro35S-HMA1-GFP-Nos Ter using EcoRI and a partial HindIII digestion.
+This fragment was purified and inserted into the EcoRI-HindIII-digested pEL103 binary vector (kanamycin resistance to transform wild-type plants).
+The plasmid used for A. tumefaciens transformation were prepared using the QIA filter Plasmid Midi Kit (Qiagen Laboratories).

-Arabidopsis leaves agroinfiltration -Leaves from Arabidopsis thaliana (ecotype Ws) were injected with Agrobacterium tumefaciens strains harboring the appropriate plasmids according to (23).
-Three or four days after injection, localization of GFP and GFP fusions in leaves was analyzed by confocal fluorescence microscopy as previously described in (24).
+Arabidopsis Leaves Agroinfiltration-Leaves from A. thaliana (ecotype Ws) were injected with A. tumefaciens strains harboring the appropriate plasmids according to (23).
+Three or four days after injection, localization of GFP and GFP fusions in leaves was analyzed by confocal fluorescence microscopy as previously described (24).

-Foliar and chloroplastic metal content - Leaves were dried for 48 h at 50°C. Chloroplasts and dried leaves were mineralized and metal content was determined using ICP-AES as previously described (25).
+Foliar and Chloroplastic Metal Content-Leaves were dried for 48 h at 50 °C. Chloroplasts and dried leaves were mineralized, and metal content was determined using ICP-AES as previously described (25).

-RT-PCR - Arabidopsis thaliana (Ws) plants were grown on sand up to 2 months with an 8 h photoperiod.
-Total RNA were extracted from plant Trizol various tissues with (Life Technologies).
+RT-PCR-A. thaliana (Ws) plants were grown on sand up to 2 months with an 8-h photoperiod.
+Total RNA were extracted from various plant tissues with TRIzol (Invitrogen).
 RT-PCR experiments were performed as previously described (25).
-We used the following primers to analyze the expression of PAA2: HMA1.
-PAA1 and HMA1 For (GATCATCACAACCACCATCATC) and HMA1 Rev (CGCTTTTGTATGACAAATCAG); PAA1 For (ACGGGTTATAGCAGGAG) and PAA1 Rev (GTCGTTTCGGTTCGAG); PAA2 For (AAAGGT GGTTTGGCCG) and PAA2 Rev (GGACACTCCC ATCGAC); CSD2 For (TCCGT CGAAAGCGT TG) and CSD2 Rev (GCCTCTGACTTAGAGCG).
+We used the following primers to analyze the expression of HMA1, PAA1, and PAA2: HMA1 For (G-ATCATCACAACCACCATCATC) and HMA1 Rev (CGCTTTTGT-ATGACAAATCAG); PAA1 For (ACGGGTTATAGCAGGAG) and PAA1 Rev (GTCGTTTCGGTTCGAG); PAA2 For (AAAGGTGGTT-TGGCCG) and PAA2 Rev (GGACACTCCCATCGAC); CSD2 For (TCCGTCGAAAGCGTTG) and CSD2 Rev (GCCTCTGACTTAGAGC).

-SDS-PAGE and western blot analyses -SDS-PAGE analyses were performed as described by Chua (26).
-Proteins were revealed by coomassieblue staining.
-For western blot analyses, gels were transferred to a nitrocellulose membrane (BA85, Schleicher and Schuell).
-The polypeptide corresponding to the predicted loop between amino acids 213 to 368 was produced in E. coli and purified for the production of a rabbit polyclonal antiserum.
+SDS-PAGE and Western Blot Analyses-SDS-PAGE analyses were performed as described by Chua (26).
+Proteins were revealed by Coomassie Blue staining.
+For Western blot analyses, gels were transferred to a nitrocellulose membrane (BA85, Schleicher and Schuell).
+The polypeptide corresponding to the predicted loop between amino acids 213 and 368 was produced in Escherichia coli and purified for the production of a rabbit polyclonal antiserum.
 This antiserum was used, at a 1/1000 dilution, to detect HMA1.
 Plasma membrane and mitochondria were purified, from Arabidopsis, as previously described (27, 28).
-In order to validate purity of the membrane fractions, we used antibodies directed against envelope E37 (29). plasma membrane H+-ATPase (30), mitochondria TOM40 (31) and thylakoid LHCP (6).
+To validate purity of the membrane fractions, we used antibodies directed against envelope E37 (29), plasma membrane H+-ATPase (30), mitochondria TOM40 (31), and thylakoid LHCP (light-harvesting complex proteins) (6).